metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-307.md

 1. Create a sales invoice A for G000X in Org I, and one invoice B for G000Y in Org II

-1. Complete them, and make sure they are both posted (check the accounts which are used for posting!)
+1. Complete them, and make sure they are both posted (check which accounts are used for posting!)

 1. Run Konten-Information for Org I and the resp. account used for posting of the invoice of G000X